 Proficiency Bonus is based on your character level.
 While it's included in every class's class features table, it advances based on the sum of your levels rather than your level in a single class.
 If you multiclass, your Proficiency Bonus is still just as good as everyone else's.

-Knowing a cantrip can come from a variety of sources: your race, your class, a a feat, or maybe your DM just gave it to you or something.
+Knowing a cantrip can come from a variety of sources: your race, your class, feats, or maybe your DM just gave it to you or something.
 Cantrips, like Proficiency Bonus, advance based on your character level.
 No matter how many classes you take, your damage-dealing cantrips will add more damage at character levels 5, 11, and 17.
 If you multiclass late in your career, your damage is still based on your character level, so if you spend your 20th level to take one level of Wizard you're suddenly very good at cantrips.

 Ability Score Increases